 On June 10th, 2014, the Company announced that samples obtained from the Black Riders prospect which adjoins the Fox property to the southeast, contains awaruite and other nickel-iron alloys that are potentially recoverable by magnetic separation.
 These minerals are similar to the advanced stage Decar nickel-iron project in B.C. in which Cliff's Resources is a partner.
 On September 17th, 2014 the Company announced completion of geological mapping, and sampling on the north and western side of Deception Mountain.
-New tungsten outcrops were found and geology shows potential for RC, BN and BK zones to continue through the mountain onto its western side.
-The target area for tungsten deposits increased to 3 km X 1.5 km in dimension.
-Geological mapping and sampling at eastern side of Nightcrawler zone located new tungsten zones that extend the deposit to the east, and high grades in samples suggest potential for quality tungsten deposits in this area.
-On January 26, 2015, the Company announced analytical results including 0.80% W03 in grab samples over 30 metres, and 800 metres southwest, 0.40% W03 in a grab sample from the northwest side of Deception Mountain.
-At the east end of the Nightcrawler zone, samples returned an average 1.97% W03, 0.14% zinc, 0.20 g/t gold over a 0.40 metre thickness which remains open in extent.
+New tungsten outcrops were found and geology shows potential for the RC, BN and BK zones to continue through the mountain onto its western side.
+The target area for tungsten deposits increased to 3 km X 1.5 km.
+Geological mapping and sampling at the eastern side of the Nightcrawler zone located new tungsten-bearing samples that extend the deposit to the east, and high grades in samples suggest potential for quality tungsten deposits in this area.
+On January 26, 2015, the Company announced analytical results from the northwestern side of Deception Mountain including 0.80% W03 in grab samples over 30 m, and 800m to the southwest, 0.40% W03 , 0.14% zinc and 0.20 g/t gold in a sub-crop boulder, 0.40 metres in width and remains open in thickness and extent.